korginc/logue-sdk/README.md

 *.prlgunit* files are simple zip files containing the binary payload for the custom oscillator or effect and a metadata file.
 They can be loaded onto a [prologue](http://korg.com/prologue) (or [development board](devboards/)) using the [logue-cli utility](tools/logue-cli/) or the [Librarian application (to be released)](http://korg.com/prologue).

-**Note: The prologue firmware currently does not support the custom oscillator and effects, the feature will be provided in an update planned for June 2018.
-Currently the feature is only available on the development board**

-## Demo Code

 ### Waves

 Waves is a morphing wavetable oscillator that uses the wavetables provided by the custom oscillator API.
 It is a good example of how to use API functions, declare edit menu parameters and use parameter values of various types.
 See [platform/prologue/demos/waves/](platform/prologue/demos/waves/) for code and details.